 - Puncture wounds: Most of the damage is done deep within the pad, instead of the surface.
 While not easy to spot, cats will likely limp.

-- Burns: Burns will cause blisters, and the paw pads will be inflamed for several days.
+- Burns: Burns will cause blisters, and the paw pads will be inflamed for days.
 Then, the skin will dry, crack, and peel.

 - Cuts: Cuts on paw pads may cause inflammation and bleeding.